LinqLover/trace4d/docs/exposé/exposé.md

 # Research Question

 Both program animation and software maps have proven to be useful visualizations for helping programmers explore programs.
-However, due to the visual variables used and the lack of intuitive metaphors, existing program animations are usually limited to simple algorithms or processes with a small number of entities.
+However, due to the limited space and the lack of intuitive metaphors, existing program animations are usually limited to simple algorithms or processes with a small number of entities.
-On the other hand, software maps mainly take a global and static perspective on software architectures which is not suitable for representing concrete processes or data.
+On the other hand, software maps mainly take a global and static or semi-static perspective on software architectures which is not suitable for representing concrete processes or data.

-To bridge this gap, in this seminar project of *Methods and Techniques for Visual Analytics*, we want to examine the following question:
+To bridge this gap, in this seminar project on *Methods and Techniques for Visual Analytics*, we want to examine the following question:

 > How can we improve the exploration of program traces through animated software cities that reveal the relevant entities from the program execution?

+Thus, we want to transfer the concepts of animated software maps for surveying large software systems from a static perspective to the in-depth exploration of subsystems in the context of concrete program traces.

 To answer this question, we want to build a novel prototype and use it to explore program traces from different scenarios.
 Depending on the time available, we will also consider conducting a qualitative study ($N \leq 5$) to get feedback and experience reports from users.